GreenNLP/firefox-translations-training/README.md

 - Download different datasets per language pair, right now it only downloads the same dataset for all language pairs.
 If a dataset doesn't exist for a given language pair, it crashes.
 - Include OpusFilter
 - Downloading monolingual datasets
-- Modify o2m_teacher and o2m_student to record the overall configs
 - Train vocab for student after ce_filter

 DONE: